 Evidently, seen like that...

 “Anyway.
 Diplomatic immunity is not the only arrow to my bow, if you forgive my Huntress metaphor.
 There are multiple resources in the Sea of Monsters, and Olympus has very little influence there.
-If there is no truce once this Great Over is over...well, I believe we will have no choice but to train like proper villains and make sure that when we leave the Zone Mortalis in several years, we will be able to challenge them on our own.”
+If there is no truce once this Great Quest is over...well, I believe we will have no choice but to train like proper villains and make sure that when we leave the Zone Mortalis in several years, we will be able to challenge them on our own.”

 “This will take a long time.”
 Her father’s overwhelming strength had told her clearly how big the gap was between a major deity and she.